SteveJustin1963/tec-Reaction-Wheels/README.md

 3. Use a separate set of reaction wheels mounted on a platform that the telescope is sitting on.

-## c code for 2 axis  reaction wheels, to point to a fixed location x,y
+### code for 2 axis  reaction wheels, to point to a fixed location x,y
 some basic code snippets that could be used in a two-axis reaction wheel system are provided below.

 Assuming that the reaction wheels are already mounted, the first step would be to initialize them.
 This can be done by sending a signal to each wheel to start spinning in the desired direction.
 For example, to spin the wheels in the positive x and y directions, the following code could be used: